madhuakula/kubernetes-goat/guide/src/scenarios/scenario-13.md

 ## Scenario Solution

 * This deployment pod has not set any resource limits in the Kubernetes manifests.
 So we can easily perform the bunch of operations which can consume resources
-* In this pod we have installed and ready to use utility called `stress-ng`
+* In this pod we have installed a utility called `stress-ng`

 ```bash
 stress-ng --vm 2 --vm-bytes 2G --timeout 30s